The College Visit Scorecard and Money Questions You Need to Ask

 - How is aid awarded?
 What types are available?
 These questions will depend on a family’s situation.
 If they are a need-based candidate, does the college meet a student’s full need?
 If the student is a merit candidate, how does the university structure awards?
 Is it a competitive process?
 Do they last for all four years?

 - To be considered for merit scholarships, when is the application due?
 Many colleges ask that those wanting to be considered for merit scholarships apply early decision with due dates in November or December of the senior year.
+Recently, we have seen deadlines as early as mid-October.

 - If work-study is something a family qualifies for and is considering, find out how much campus jobs will pay.